A New Educational Paradigm

 Deep Integration: Methodology develops how a student thinks, not just if the code runs.

-AI-Augmented Feedback: Instant feedback on logical structure, not just syntax errors.
+AI-Augmented Feedback: Instant feedback on logical structure and clarity of presentation.

 R&R Problem-Solving Interface